-- → Environmental protection: Greenspace, whether large or small, is a collection of ecosystems.
-Wooded areas, wetlands, watercourses and the air above them provide habitat for insects, birds, animals and fish. - → Recreation: Greenspace provides opportunities for a wide variety of outdoor recreation pursuits, such as walking, jogging, cycling, hiking and water sports.
-Greenspace is also a venue for developed facilities such as playgrounds, sports courts, sports fields and major recreational complexes. - → Mental health: Passive greenspace contributes to our overall physical and mental well-being by providing opportunities for peace and relaxation. - → Transportation: Greenways and green links form part of an "active" (human-powered) transportation system.
-This system can serve commuters as well as recreational users, providing increased accessibility while promoting exercise and health and reducing both vehicle emissions and fuel consumption. - → Infrastructure: Greenspace also forms an integral component of our stormwater management system by containing, directing or storing runoff.
+- Environmental protection: Greenspace, whether large or small, is a collection of ecosystems.
+Wooded areas, wetlands, watercourses and the air above them provide habitat for insects, birds, animals and fish. - Recreation: Greenspace provides opportunities for a wide variety of outdoor recreation pursuits, such as walking, jogging, cycling, hiking and water sports.
+Greenspace is also a venue for developed facilities such as playgrounds, sports courts, sports fishing and major recreational complexes. - Mental health: Passive greenspace contributes to our overall physical and mental well-being by providing opportunities for peace and relaxation. - Transportation: Greenways and green links form part of an "active" (human-powered) transportation system.
+This system can serve commuters as well as recreational users, providing increased accessibility while promoting exercise and health and reducing both vehicle emissions and fuel consumption. - Infrastructure: Greenspace also forms an integral component of our storm water management system by containing, directing or storing runoff.
 These areas may contain surface and subsurface infrastructure.
-Conversely, utility corridors for underground services and power lines can also serve as trail corridors. - → Historical preservation: Greenspace may provide for the protection, preservation and enjoyment of historical buildings, roads, bridges, trails, trees, gardens and other features of our past land use.